top of page

 Buying Directly

 Buying insurance premiums directly from insurance companies is typically suitable for people buying individual packages, meaning that companies buying for lots of employees may have to spend more with this option.
 Direct purchase is mostly intended for people who are buying insurance individually.
-Besides, employees might have to pick out the plans they want individually then check with the company to know if they can help them afford the plan.
+Besides, employees might have to pick out the plans they want individually and then check with the company to know if they can help them afford the plan.
 This plan may not only be confusing for management to handle, but employees may have to pay with post-tax earnings.

-SHOP Marketplace
+SHOP Insurance

 Professional Employer Organizations